louisehealey/DailyProduction/README.md

 RETURN
     IF(DayNumber <= 5, 1, 0)
 ```
-Excluding holidays is also necessary when determiing the worked days in scope.
+Excluding holidays is also necessary when determing the days in scope.
 To capture holidays, you would need to load your companys fisical calendar into Power BI and add a `RELATED` or `LOOKUPVALUE` variable to pull in the additional dates you want to exclude.
-The below example :
+The calculated column below excludes both weekends and the holidays.
 ```
 IsWorkday =
 VAR DayNumber = WEEKDAY([Date], 2)